 At the initial meeting, each applicant is required to participate in an individual interview with analysts from the Membership Committee.
 At each of the two meetings the applicant attends, the applicant is also required to participate in a group lunch-meeting with other applicants, the Membership Committee, and representatives from the Society.
 The primary focus of these individual and group meetings is to become better acquainted with one another and to further the relationships between the applicants, the Membership Committee, and other Society members.
-The interview and group gatherings are also an opportunity to begin orienting the applicants to the Society and to answer questions they may have regarding the Society.
-(Each applicant will have had access to a written orientation and organizational Flow Chart describing the Society when they begin their application process and/or received copies of these documents during the individual interview.)
+The interview and group gatherings are also an opportunity to begin orienting the applicant will have had access to a written orientation and organizational Flow Chart describing the Society when they begin their application process and/or received copies of these documents during the individual interview.)
 Through the applying-analyst sharing something of his/her professional and personal histories, and by exploring with each applicant their reasons for seeking membership in the IRS and her/his ideas about participation in the Society, it is hoped that a sense of relatedness begins to develop between applicants and the Society membership.